 The first is the ghost of a young woman named Cora, who haunts Neihardt Hall, which is one of the college's residence halls.
 According to the story, Cora committed suicide in the basement, and never left.

 The other resident spirit is that of a little girl who haunts the dorms and the tunnels between them.
 The little girl died tragically, electrocuted when she played too close to some bare electrical wires.

 Brownville's Bailey House Museum was the home of Captain Bailey, a Civil War hero.
 It's on the National Register of Historic Places.
 In 1877, the course of the Missouri River change and the house (originally along the Missouri River banks) was moved to Main Street.

 It's believed that Captain Bailey's neighbor poisoned him out of a jealous rage.
 Ever since his death, there have been reports of strange paranormal activity in the house.
 The museum features a story told by a local resident that none of the doors inside the house stay closed.

-Some of the paranormal activity and ghostly encounters include, the apparition of a schoolgirl poisoned, disembodied voices, phantom footsteps, rocking chairs moving on their own and music.
+Some of the paranormal activity and ghostly encounters include the apparition of a schoolgirl poisoned, disembodied voices, phantom footsteps, rocking chairs moving on their own, and phantom music.

 Buffalo Bill Ranch State Historical Park

 The House highlights the showman scout's life in the Buffalo Bill Ranch State Historical Park in North Platte.
 In 1965, the remaining 16 acres of his estate became a state historical park.
 The house and barn contain Cody memorabilia.
 There are many stories about the paranormal activity that goes on at the house and barn.